 - Select your quantity metric from the Select a field drop-down list or type in the metric name.

 - Click Save.

-- Click the + button on metrics to add your calculated metric to your query.
+- Click the Add from the metrics panel to add the calculated metric to your query.